makersacademy/bowling-challenge/README.md

 Goals of feedback from Tutors
 -----
 * I'd love some feedback on my use of spies and mocks.
-* I'd love some feedback on my "private methods" (not really private yet in Javascript, only using naming conventions) and if I tested them right.
+* I'd love some feedback on my "private methods" (not really private yet in JavaScript, only using naming conventions) and if I tested them right.
 * I know that I've left in some comments, but I think it will be helpful for me to look back at them.
 * Any other feedback is of course very welcome.

 What I think went well
 -----

-* For my first solo project in Javascript, I'm happy with it.
+* For my first solo project in JavaScript, I'm happy with it.
 * All my tests pass.
 I managed to research spies and doubles and used them to keep my tests isolated.
 * I'm really happy that almost all of the game works as it should, according to the rules of bowling.
 * My first time using jQuery by myself was successful.